home-assistant/home-assistant.io/source/_integrations/matter.markdown

    - This is an internal reference for iOS.
 It won't be visible in Home Assistant.
    - After entering a name, select **Continue**.
 9. Once the process is complete, select **Done**.
-   - You are now redirected to the device within Home Assistant.
+   - You are now redirected to the device page within Home Assistant.
 It is ready for use.

 <lite-youtube videoid="8y79Kq3QfCQ" videotitle="Add Matter device via iOS app in Home Assistant"></lite-youtube>